Best Dog Friendly Backpacking Trips

 Alice and I love this park.
 There are many different trails, all easy to moderate – some are only for walking and some for hikers, mountain bikers and horses.
 All trails are dog-friendly, provided dogs are kept on a six-foot leash.
 One of the nearby trails is the horseshoe trail that runs past the visitor center.
 The trail features wildflowers in late spring and summer, plus incredible golden rocks and fall foliage in September/October.
 But it’s worth going a little further to Panorama Point with its stunning views and taking the Deer Mule or the Raccoon Trail.
 Pay for a $10 day pass when you enter the visitor center (which has restrooms).
 You can even camp here!

-See also Best Pet Friendly Golf Resorts
+See also Best Dog Friendly Resorts New England

 I hiked this four mile moderate trail in early April with my mom, Alice, and Amy.
 The trail was full of snow, so we used Yaktrax traction laces, which you can pull over your regular hiking shoes or boots.
 The mountain was beautiful in the snow – the contrast of the trees against the white ground looked amazing.
 There are several viewpoints, including one from Mount Evans.